retooth2/xenharmlib/doc/quickstart.rst

 Pitch Scales
 ------------------------

 Pitch scales are sorted lists of unique pitches.
-Like pitches, they can be constructed through a builder method in the tuning object.
+Like other objects, they can be constructed using builder methods in the tuning object.

+The :meth:`~xenharmlib.core.origin_context.OriginContext.scale` method
+constructs a scale object from a list of pitches:

 .. testcode::